 The connection between hearing and cognitive function

-Hearing impairment causes the brain to make changes that can lead to dementia.
-With the loss of brain tissue from inactivity, this is a natural progression.
-To be more precise, brain shrinkage is one of the first traceable links of hearing loss and dementia.
-Cognitive decline is normal for old age, but it is the speed of the decline that makes the difference for individuals with hearing loss.
-Over time this create problems with communication, comprehension and balance.
-Hearing loss is the beginning of several issues that will only get worse when untreated.
+Hearing impairment can cause the brain to make physical changes that could lead to dementia.
+With the loss of brain tissue from inactivity, cognitive decline can be a natural progression.
+To be more precise, brain shrinkage is one of the first traceable links between hearing loss and dementia.
+Cognitive decline is not normal as we become older, however studies have shown that the severity of untreated hearing loss can increase the risk for dementia.
+Over time, both of these issues create problems with communication, comprehension, and balance.
+Untreated hearing loss has been connected to more chronic health issues in individuals at any age.

 When social isolation triggers become more noticeable

-People living with hearing loss may develop anxiety related to their condition.
-The National Council of the Aging ran a study that found a link between hearing loss and social isolation.
-Untreated hearing leads to issues with loneliness, depression, paranoia and anxiety.
-Every individual has a different experience, but the process of dealing with the initial impairment should always be prioritized.
-The brain needs stimulation, even when parts of it are functioning at a lesser capacity.
-It is important to address any situations where your loved one exhibits stunted social or isolated behavior.
+Research has shown that people living with untreated hearing loss may develop additional anxiety and withdraw socially.
+A study performed through the National Council of the Aging found a link between hearing loss and social isolation.
+Untreated hearing can lead to issues with loneliness, depression, paranoia, anxiety, and a poorer overall quality of life.
+Every individual has a different experience, but the process of treating the hearing loss should be prioritized.

 Hearing aids are one of many answers